 - Juvenile Adjudication – five years or time period for expunging the offense if committed by an adult, whichever is shorter

 - Petty Disorderly Persons Offense (misdemeanor) – usually five years; however, an individual may be eligible for a three-year “early pathway” expungement.

-- Crime (felony) – usually ten years; an individual may be eligible for a five-year “early pathway” expungement, however.
+- Crime (felony) – usually ten years; however, an individual may be eligible for a five-year “early pathway” expungement.